Chirag3841/Steel_Fault_Detection/README.md

-## Steel Surface Fault Detection using Machine Learning
+## Steel  Fault Detection using Machine Learning

 This project implements a multi-class fault classification system for detecting surface defects in steel plates using machine learning models.
 It evaluates multiple algorithms and an ensemble approach to achieve robust performance on industrial data.